Robocar Poli: Broadcast

 In the first half of 2012, the films were exported from South Korea to France, where it aired on Piwi+ and is now on Gulli.
 Internationally, the program currently airs on French and Taiwanese channels.
 The series aired in Japan on TV Tokyo between April 6, 2013, and September 24, 2014.
 It also aired in South Korea channel on Tooniverse.

-An English dub of Robocar Poli airs in Singapour on Okto.
+An English dub of Robocar Poli airs in Singapore on Okto.
 In Canada, it debuted on Treehouse TV on January 6, 2018, while in French Canada, the series premiered on Télé-Québec on June 28, 2020.

-It is also available on Netflix and YouTube.
-A separate British dub of the series began airing on Nick Jr. Too in the UK starting February 27, 2017.
-In February 2021, it will be leaving Netflix as of March 28, 2021, due to repairs, it only left for 3 days, returned on March 31, 2021.
-In the United States it aired on the Nick Jr. Channel on June 15, 2015, for sometime.
-In Portugal, it airs on RTP2 and aired on Canal Panda, and in Spain on Clan.
+It is also available on Netflix (in February 2021, it was announced that it would be leaving Netflix as of March 28, 2021 for repairs.
+It only left for 3 days, returning on March 31, 2021.
+In 2026 it was announced it was Leaving Netflix Again on March 30.
+It is right now unknown if it will be back on Netflix soon or not.) and YouTube.
+A separate British dub of the series began airing on Nick Jr. Too in the UK starting February 27, 2017 and Tiny Pop.
+In the United States, it aired on the Nick Jr. Channel on June 15, 2015 for sometime.
+In Portugal, it airs on RTP2 and Canal Panda, and in Spain on Clan.
 In Italy, it premiered on February 13, 2017 on Cartoonito.